mrbray99/16Relind-Java/README.md

 To build the Java code go to the folder for the software and enter 'make makejava'.

-Before running the Java code you need to build and load the shared lPlease observibrary.
+Before running the Java code you need to build and load the shared library.
 To do this enter 'sudo make clean install', this will compile and install the shared library.